 About the Play and Creative Team

-A young teacher from “big city” Saskatchewan arrives in a town is overgrown by forest to be the principal at a school that is in a cage.
+A young teacher from “big city” Saskatchewan arrives in a town overgrown by forest to be the principal of a school in a cage.
 Now a wild dog has figured out how to get through the fence… what has she gotten herself into?

 One versatile performer and three chalkboards tell a goofy and heartwarming story about a 23-year old principal in Northern Saskatchewan.